jeremymaya/notes/linkedin-programming-foundation-object-oriented-design/01-object-oriented-fundamentals/README.md

 * Inheritance
 * Encapsulation

-Abstraction means we focus on the essential qualities of something rather than one specific example.
+**Abstraction** means we focus on the essential qualities of something rather than one specific example.
 By using abstraction, we automatically discard what's unimportant or irrelevant.

 It should be what should a person class look like for __this application__?
 Instead of what does a person class look like?

 ---

 ## Encapsulation

+**Encapsulation** is about containing the elements of an object in order to keep them together and protect them by restricting access to some of the object's components.

+One of the principles of encapsulation is called `black boxing` which an object should not make anything about itself available except what is absolutely necessary for other parts of the application to work.

+One of the main benefits with object orientation is that it allows us to more safely change the way the object works without changing the rest of the application. __It's about reducing dependencies__ between different parts of the application.
+The change in one place won't cause a domino effect and require multiple changes elsewhere.

+The general rule is to encapsulate as much as possible.

 ---